Ahacad/Configurations/README.md

 ## Configurations
 ![repo-size](https://img.shields.io/github/repo-size/ahacad/configurations)

-Install all configurations on a Linux machine with [this shell script](./SELFMADE/install-configs.sh)
+Install all configurations on a Linux machine with [this install-configs.sh script in folder .config/SELFMADE](./.config/SELFMADE/install-configs.sh)

-Refer to [Using-arch](https://github.com/ahacad/using-arch)  for the awesome programs.
+Refer to [using-arch](https://github.com/ahacad/using-arch)  for the awesome programs on Arch inux (another one of my repo).

+### Philosophy

+**Ideal effects**: sit down on a newly installed Arch Linux machine, clone this repo, install all the programs and configurations, and get started on working, efficiently.

 ### folder structure

-nvim: neovim configuratinos

-.vim: vim configuratinos

-.scripts: some bash scripts

-### files